aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-text-document/_index.md

 ## How to Handle Leading and Trailing spaces During Loading TXT

 You can control the way of handling leading and trailing spaces during loading TXT file.
 The leading spaces could be trimmed, preserved or converted to indent and trailing spaces could be trimmed or preserved.
-Below code example demonstrates how to trim leading and trailing spaces while importing TXT file.
+Below code example shows how to trim leading and trailing spaces while importing TXT file.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-WorkingWithTxt-HandleSpacesOptions.cpp" >}}